dduan/TOMLDecoder/Sources/TOMLDecoder/TOMLDecoder.docc/DecodingTOML.md

 But unlike the parsing phase,
 the decoding phase tries to accommodate different types in your `Decodable`.
 For example,
-a integer is parsed as an `Int64`, but if you need a `UInt` in your `Decodable` type, TOMLDecoder will attempt the conversion instead of rejecting the request with an error.
+an integer is parsed as an `Int64`, but if you need a `UInt` in your `Decodable` type, TOMLDecoder will attempt the conversion instead of rejecting the request with an error.